המוקד להגנת הפרט

 العربية HE wheel chair icon

-The Permit Regime in the “Seam Zone”
+The Separation Wall and the Permit Regime in “Seam Zone”

 2001